Missing hiker found in Zion National Park, family says

 Holly Courtier, 38, was last seen entering the Utah park October 6.

+The National Park Service said search and rescue teams found Courtier on Sunday after receiving " a credible tip from a park visitor that they had seen Courtier within the park."

+They said Courtier had since been reunited with her family and left the park.

-Her family told CNN they were overjoyed that she had been found safe.
+In a statement, Courtier's family said they were overjoyed she had been found safe.

 "We would like thank the rangers and search teams who relentlessly looked for her day and night and never gave up hope.
 We are also so grateful to the countless volunteers who were generous with their time, resources and support.